TEAMMATES/teammates/docs/staticAnalysis.md

 ##### Configuring PMD for IntelliJ

-1. Install the [PMDPlugin](https://plugins.jetbrains.com/idea/plugin/1137-pmdplugin) if you have not already done so.
 1. Go to `File → Settings → Other Settings → PMD`.
 1. Click the `+` to add a new rule set.
 Browse for `teammates-pmd.xml`.
 Click OK.
 1. In the `Options` tab, set `Target JDK` to 1.7.